-The MAT/MSEd.
-Comprehensive exam comprises two parts: an essay question based upon close reading of a lyric poem or excerpt from a another kind of literary work; and an essay question on teaching the lyric poem or other literary work chosen for analysis in the first essay question.
+The MAT.
+Exit Exam comprises two parts: an essay question based upon close reading of a lyric poem or excerpt from a another kind of literary work; and an essay question on teaching the lyric poem or other literary work chosen for analysis in the first essay question.

 Part I: Close Reading.
 There will be at least three questions to choose from.
 One of the questions will always deal with a short lyric poem, and the other questions with an excerpt from a long work (poem, novel, story, play).